Aferz/flask/README.md

   console.log(superman.Batman.superPower); // Rich
 ```

-This function support infinite (Oh boy) nested dependencies.
+This function support infinite nested dependencies.
+(Not really, javascript will crash when it reach the maximum call stack size.)

 <b>Note:</b> Don't try to inject a service into a parameter with '@' syntax, it just won't work and it'll return the string.
 That's not the purpose of parameters.

 ## Tagging

-Tagging it's the way Flask offers to classify and resolve multiple primitive types and services and/or parameters at once.
+Tagging it's the way Flask offers to classify and resolve multiple primitive types, services, parameters or even tags at once.

 ### .tag(name, aliases)